 3 rnd BL(1sc, 1inc) repeat 6 times Total 18sts

-• From here, you are back on working with the full stitch.
+- From here, you are back to working with the full stitch.

 4 rnd (2sc, 1inc) repeat 6 times Total 24sts